 Pulled hamstring muscle?
 Tight hamstrings?
 What a pain!

-Hamstring tightness and diminished elasticity of the hamstring may lead to injury for men and women.
-(1) But Pensacola Spinal Rehab Center notes how women may be a little more at risk.
-Read on to find out why and how a little good Pensacola chiropractic care and exercise stretching guidance can help prevent such injury.
+Hamstring tightness and reduced elasticity of the hamstring may lead to injury for men and women.
+(1) But Pensacola Spinal Rehab Center notes how women may be a little more at danger.
+Continue down the page to find out why and how some good Pensacola chiropractic care and exercise stretching direction can help avert such injury.

 Secondly, the hamstring stiffness in women with a history of back pain and women without a history of back pain differs.
 Women with such a history tend to have more stiffness 2 and 3 days after aerobic exercise.
 (2) What should a woman with back pain in her past do?
 Stretch gently and properly.
 That’s where your Pensacola chiropractor comes into play.
 Just ask!
 We can help relieve back pain and hamstring flexibility!